 But there’s another fairly common occurrence yogis of all levels should know about and how to troubleshoot it: dizziness.

 Whether you’re in a hot yoga class, or a regular vinyasa class, or in the midst of a vigorous flow or a standing posture, dizziness can kill your zen.
 There are five main reasons: hunger, dehydration, lack of balance, pacing and rhythm, and focus, Well and Good explains.

 Dizziness is a term used to describe a range of sensations, such as feeling faint, woozy, weak or unsteady.
 Dizziness that creates the false sense that you or your surroundings are spinning or moving is called vertigo.

 RELATED READ: Here's what you should know about drinking celery juice

-While this lightheaded feeling can happen in any yoga class, or any fitness class for that matter, it is most likely to occur in an intense hot vinyasa flow class.
+While this lightheaded feeling can happen in any yoga class, or any fitness class for that matter, it is most likely to occur in an intense hot vinyasa flow class, Well and Good explains.